Massive Southwest Airlines disruption leaves customers stranded and call centers swamped – KION546

 Meanwhile, in hard-hit western New York, Buffalo International Airport said in its most recent tweet that it plans to resume passenger flights at 11 a.m.
 ET Tuesday.

-The temperature at the airport was 18 degrees Fahrenheit around 2 p.m.
-ET, with light snow falling on top of the huge amounts the area has already seen.
+The temperature at the airport was 19 degrees Fahrenheit (minus 7 Celsius) around 7 p.m.
+ET Monday, with light snow falling on top of the huge amounts the area has already seen.

-Road travel remained treacherous in parts of the US because of extreme wintry conditions.
+And it’s not just the airport affected there.
+Road travel remained treacherous because of extreme wintry conditions.

 In New York state’s western Erie County, emergency restrictions on driving were lifted in some communities but remained in place in Buffalo, County Executive Mark Poloncarz said Monday.